-Instagram Played A Much Bigger Role In Russia’s Propaganda Campaign
+Instagram Played A Larger Role In Russian Propaganda Than Facebook Acknowledged

 “Many of these ads and posts are inflammatory,” Facebook said in its testimony.
 “Some are downright offensive.”
 Last month, the Congressional Black Caucus put it more bluntly: Facebook was a “Trojan horse through which America’s vulnerabilities are exploited,” through pages that promoted “incendiary anti-immigrant rallies” and planted ads “designed to inflame and exploit racial, political and economic rifts in the U.S.”

 Late last month, Facebook again revised up its estimates of the number of people who had seen the Russia-linked posts.
-The company said that in addition to the 126 million U.S. users who had seen the posts on Facebook, a total of 20 million more people had seen them on Instagram.
+After an inquiry from Fast Company, the company said that in addition to the 126 million U.S. users who had seen the posts on Facebook, a total of 20 million more people had seen them on Instagram.

-Albright’s data suggests that Facebook’s latest estimate is low.
+But Albright’s data suggests that Facebook’s latest estimate is low.
 He examined a small fraction of the posts—just 200—and found that this batch alone had racked up 2.5 million likes, video views, and comments, and a total of 145 million projected total interactions.
-His projection also does not include untold numbers of cross-posts to other services like Facebook, Twitter, and Pinterest, or reposts that even now continue to spread on Instagram itself.
+His projection also does not include untold numbers of cross-posts to other services like Facebook, Twitter, and Pinterest, or reposts that today are still spreading on Instagram itself.

 One critical issue is how many Instagram users saw posts in the year and a half prior to October 2016, a month before the election.
 Under questioning at last week’s hearings, Facebook’s general counsel said that most of the 20 million Instagram users who saw a Russia-funded post—people who had not also seen one on Facebook—saw it after October 16, 2016.
 Prior to that date, he said, only “an incremental 4 million” had likely seen a Russia-linked post.
 But, he cautioned, during this timeframe “our data is less reliable.”